billkable/tanzu-dev-portal/content/learningpaths/getting-started-with-tap/_index.md

 ## Why is this learning path important?

 This learning path will get you versed in using
-*Tanzu Application Platform* features for building a green field application.
+*Tanzu Application Platform* features for building a greenfield application.

 **This learning path assumes you have reviewed**